-Allergen alert: This product contains herring meal, crab meal and whole dried egg which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains whitefish meal, herring meal and whole dried egg which may be problematic for cats who suffer from seafood or eggs food allergies.

 All the product information on this page is based on data collected from